-Whether COVID-19 restrictions mean you’re hosting just your immediate family or moving ahead with a larger gathering, there are plenty of things that need to be checked off on any holiday preparation list.
+And whether you’re looking forward to hosting just your immediate family this year or going all out with a larger gathering, there are plenty of things that need to be checked off on any holiday preparation list.

 With that in mind, here are some tips to de-stress some of your holiday meal planning.